matter-labs/hardhat-zksync/examples/vyper-example/README.md

-# zkSync 2.0 vyper environment example
+# zkSync Era vyper environment example

-This project demonstrates how to compile and deploy your contracts in zkSync 2.0 using the Hardhat plugins.
+This project demonstrates how to compile and deploy your contracts in zkSync Era using the Hardhat plugins.

 ## Prerequisites